 I won’t tell you to avoid getting travel insurance.
 After hearing many horror stories and debt people have accumulated thanks to not traveling with it, I never leave the country without it.

-Travel insurance covers so much that you definitely need to buy it if you’re leaving home.
+Travel insurance covers so much that you may want to buy it if you’re leaving home.
 But how much does it cost?
-Luckily, you can check out the tool below to get an estimate super easily.
 You just enter in your age, dates you’re traveling, country and state you live in, country or countries you’re traveling to, and a custom quote is made!

 For us in the past, it is $100 or less for a standard plan per person with World Nomads.